shinywhitebox/planner-docs/src/index.md

 {%section "What is it?"%}
 {{app.name}} is a tool to schedule people across recurring events, e.g: voluteer band rosters, dynamic teams serving every week.

-In these scenarios you have a number of people, able to do perform one or more roles, and you need a way to come up with a roster / schedule / plan for those people for, say, three months.
+In these scenarios you have a number of people, able to do perform one or more roles, with dynamic and varying availability and you need a way to come up with a roster / schedule / plan for those people for, say, three months.

+If you've ever tried to do this for 30 odd people.
+You know how much fun it isn't.

 {{app.name}}, in a nutshell, will let you put those people into various roles, defines rules, vacataion times and so forth and come up with a fair plan out the other end.
 In short it takes all the pain away from creating rosters in google sheets / excel.

+### Awesome sauce
+The *awesome* part of it is that the *next* time you need another similar roster - just duplicate the one you did before, and you're almost done.
+People themselves can add their own unavailablity, and the plan updates automatically.
+Once you're happy?
+Publish it and lock it from editing.
 {%endsection%}

-{%section "How this manual is organized" %}
+{%section "What should I read first?" %}
 The manual is split into three *main* parts.

 1. Installation